The stable rank of $\mathbb{Z}[x]$ is $3$: Bass's stable rank, and surjective homomorphisms

-The condition $\sr(R) \le 1$ received special attention in \cite{Vas84}.
+The condition $\sr(R) \le 1$ received special attention in \cite{EO67} and \cite{Vas84}.
 We shall see with Proposition \ref{PropSr2} below that the condition $\sr(R) \le 2$ can also be interpreted in terms of surjective group homomorphisms.
-We denote by $\Jac(R)$, the \emph{Jacobson radical of $R$}, that is, the intersection of the maximal ideals of $R$. \begin{proposition}{\cite[Proposition 11.3.11 and Lemma 11.4.6]{McCR87}} Let $I$ be an ideal of $R$.
-Then we have $\sr(R/I) \le \sr(R)$ and equality holds if $I \subseteq \Jac(R)$. \end{proposition}
+We denote by $\Jac(R)$, the \emph{Jacobson radical of $R$}, that is, the intersection of the maximal ideals of $R$.
+We record the following proposition for later use.